 16. Not everyone has it figured out.

-Almost everyone has problems — don’t presume they have an easier or harder life than you do.
+Almost everyone has problems — don’t assume that other people have an easier or harder life than you do.
 By thinking that success comes easier to certain people you’re limiting your own chances.
 All of us need to fight for our own success and happiness.

 17. Don’t over plan and leave room for surprises.

-While I think it’s wise to be prepared for a trip, some go overboard and research on every single detail of a destination.
+While it’s wise to be prepared for a trip, some travelers can go overboard and research on every single detail of a destination.
 Forget about finding the most popular restaurant in town — sometimes the magic lies in discovering places and things for yourself.
 Go with the flow and see where it takes you — after all, isn’t that what travel is about?

 18. Keep your expectations in check.